biothings/x-bte-extension-docs/docs/source/x-bte-kgs-node.rst

                                       refixed with "biolink:".
 ====================  ==============  ===========================

-x-smartapi-kgs-node example
+x-bte-kgs-node example
 ****************************

-The following example represents a x-smartapi-kgs-node object with identifier as “NCBIGene” from the biolink model and semantic type as “Gene” from the biolink model.
+The following example represents a x-bte-kgs-node object with identifier as “NCBIGene” from the biolink model and semantic type as “Gene” from the biolink model.

 .. code-block:: json